mylocalapp-de/MyLocalApp/README.md

   - Profile editing with display name and preferences
   - Email and password change functionality
   - Secure sign-out with onboarding reset option
+  - Secure account deletion (checks for organization admin status)
 - **Data Persistence:**
   - AsyncStorage for local account data
   - Supabase for permanent account storage
   - Automatic preference sync across devices
-  - Local users can modify their display name and preferences directly in the Profile tab.
+  - Local users can modify display name and preferences directly in the Profile tab.
+  - Option for logged-in users to delete their account (requires transferring admin rights first)
 - **Organization Mode:** Separate functionality for organizations to create content

 ## Technology Stack